Home / Career Guides / Accounting Assistant

 Are accounting clerks and accounting assistants the same?

-There are many different names for those who work in the accounting departments.
-Each company may have slightly altered roles for assistants versus clerks, but most of the duties fall into an administrative role for the accounting department.
+There are many different jobs in accounting departments.
+Each company may have slightly altered titles for assistants versus clerks, but most of the duties fall into an administrative role.

 What are the advancement opportunities for an accounting assistant?